kalmiallc/kalmia-common-lib/README.md

 ## Public branch

 This library also contains public branch.
 The public branch is separated for the internal and resides in the github.
+The public branch is a separate non-related branch.
+To commit changes to public branch, each commit must be cherry-picked.
+Don't use the merge-feature as it will also move some private keys to the public.

 ## Resources